Norfolk Southern decided in 2018 to move its headquarters from its tower in Norfolk (circled) to Atlanta

 The Roanoke Times and The Virginian-Pilot were owned by the same company.
 The sensitivity of the editorial staff may have been heightened by the two-stage loss of Norfolk Southern jobs from Roanoke to Norfolk to Atlanta.
 The Dear Atlanta letter finished with:8

-In 2020, the railroad announced another downsizing in Roanoke.
-85 mechanical jobs in the the Locomotive Shop and 19 more clerical jobs in the Roanoke Distribution Center were transferred to the Juniata Locomotive Shop in Altoona, Pennsylvania.
+It maintained a distribution center, which stockpiled mechanical parts and shipped them to locomotive shops as needed.
+The last 85 mechanical jobs in the Locomotive Shop, plus 19 more clerical jobs in the Roanoke Distribution Center, were transferred to the Juniata Locomotive Shop in Altoona, Pennsylvania.

 the Locomotive Shop in Roanoke was located east of I-581 and the historic old passenger station (red circle)